Sgdickerson93/About-Me/README.md

 - 👋 Hi, I’m Shelby!
-- 👀 I’m interested in web development and data analysis
+- 👀 I’m interested in cloud computing
-- 🌱 I’m currently learning Tableau, Bootstrap, and Python!
+- 🌱 I’m currently learning OCI, BASH, and Python!
 - 💞️ I specialize in application support and database management!
 - 📫 You can reach me on Twitter, IG, or LinkedIn!
 But please ask first :)